-Figure 21 shows the percentage of firms that consider a specific business environment obstacle as the most important one.
+Figure 20 shows the percentage of firms that consider a specific business environment obstacle as the most important one.
 The respondent was asked to choose the biggest obstacle to their business from a list of 15 business environment obstacles.
 The figure presents the top 10 ranking obstacles compared to the regional averages.

-Figure 22 displays the top 10 obstacles for small, medium, and large firms.
+Figure 21 displays the top 3 obstacles for small, medium, and large firms.
 In many economies, the perceptions of managers of large firms are very different from the perceptions of managers of medium and small firms.
 This is related to the capacity to navigate business environment obstacles: larger firms may have more options to face obstacles but at the same time they are also more visible and more exposed to failures of the business environment.

-Figure 21: Top ten business environment constraints (percent of firms)
+Figure 20: Top ten business environment constraints

-Figure 22: Top three business environment constraints by size (percent of firms)
+Figure 21: Top three business environment constraints by size